toto9820/Rateless-Set-Reconciliation-with-Listing-Guarantees/README.md

 # Rateless-Set-Reconciliation-with-Listing-Guarantees
-Rateless IBLT with combinatorial methods
+Rateless IBLT with combinatorial methods like EGH, OLS, etc.